Course Descriptions

 Biology Honors: SJA Placement: Departmental approval.
 This course encompasses the basic underlying principles of biology including an in-depth study of the nature of science, the characteristics of life, cell biology, genetics, molecular biology, zoology, and evolution.
 Laboratory experiences such as dissection are an integral part of this course.
 Computer activities, group and individual work, oral and written activities, and class discussion are incorporated into this course.

 Geography/Ancient Civilizations: This is a year-long course that analyzes global geography and history that progresses chronologically from human prehistory through 1600 CE.
 Building from students’ prior knowledge, this course will primarily focus on world history following the Classical Age Civilizations through the exploration of Medieval Europe, Byzantine Empire, Tang and Song Dynasties, Islam, The Mongol Empire, African Empires and early American civilizations.
 Course content includes major emphasis on religious, cultural, environmental, economic, and political aspects of Afro-Eurasia, Oceania, and the Americas.
 Students will develop advanced historical thinking and geographical skills within each unit of study.
 This course utilizes diverse primary and secondary sources which students will use to apply reason, analyze evidence, and develop arguments.
 Through the study of history, students will learn to make moral judgments guided by the foundational Catholic values from which the educational philosophy at Saint John the Baptist is derived and grow toward becoming lifelong learners and responsible citizens.
+This is a 9th grade level course for possible high school credit.
+Additionally, this course is a SOEP, blended, online course using ASUPD.

-Geography/Ancient Civilizations Honors: SJA Placement: Testing and departmental approval.
-This class will follow the Pre-AP World History and Geography curriculum.
+Prerequisite: Departmental approval based on test scores.
 This is a year-long course that analyzes global geography and history spanning approximately 8,000 BCE to 1200 CE.
-Course content includes major emphasis on religious, cultural, environmental, and political aspects of Afro-Eurasia, Oceania, and the Americas.
+Course content includes a major emphasis on religious, cultural, environmental, and political aspects of Afro-Eurasia, Oceania, and the Americas.
 Students will reason, analyze evidence, and develop arguments.
 This course utilizes diverse primary documents as well as multiple secondary sources.
 The utilization of a variety of secondary sources allows students multiple perspectives to better interpret the past.
 Emphasis is placed on strengthening historical thinking skills such as chronological reasoning, comparison, contextualization, argumentation, interpretation, and synthesis, all of which better prepare students for success in future AP courses.
+Through the study of history, students will learn to make moral judgments guided by the foundational Catholic values from which the educational philosophy at Saint John the Baptist is derived and grow toward becoming lifelong learners and responsible citizens.
+This is a 9th grade level course for possible high school credit.
+Additionally, this course is a SOEP, blended, online course.

 Math

-Math Foundations: Students will be reviewing and expanding their knowledge of math vocabulary, perform operations with integers, fractions, decimals, percentages, solve equations, problem solving, and graphing.
-This course is designed for 7th and 8th grade students who are below grade level expectations.
+• Math Course 1: Students will be reviewing and expanding their knowledge of math vocabulary, performing operations with integers, fractions, decimals, percentages, solving equations, using geometry, measurement, data analysis, problem solving, and graphing.
+Students will represent and solve mathematical situations with algebraic symbols.
 There is an assessment score required to be enrolled in this class.

 Electives: